ScidaJ/TwitchBotClient/README.md

 If you think you can make an optimization feel free to make a fork.
 In that fork make all modifications you need an then on this page go to pull requests and make a request.
 Thanks.

-***
-Please support us by sharing this library and hitting that star button.
-Thank you.